wellsaid-labs/amepd/README.md

 # American English Pronunciation Dictionary

-The [American English Pronunciation Dictionary](cmudict) is a General American English pronunciation dictionary.
+The [American English Pronunciation Dictionary](cmudict) (AmEPD) is a General American English pronunciation dictionary.

 Using John Wells' lexical sets, it has the following mergers: